CarlosNatanauan/Mobile-Mobile-E-commerce-App/README.md

 ![2 carousel and webviewpage](https://github.com/CarlosNatanauan/Mobile-Mobile-E-commerce-App/assets/94023674/64eb3008-339e-48b5-a4ae-cb8b94fd7bad)

-- The carousel features three images related to the website and a button that redirects to the Ciscorp website.
+- The carousel features three images related to the website and a button that redirects to the client's website.

 #### Sorting and Searching